Are you in love Texas Roadhouse's famous fried pickles? Well you're in luck! It's easy to make these crave-worthy Copycat Fried Pickles at home!

 Believe it or not, you can make these easily at home in your deep fryer to surprise your guests, or your family.

-How to Make Fried Pickles – Deep Fry Them!
+How to Make Fried Pickles Recipe - Deep Fry Them!

 The best deep fryer for home use in my opinion is an electric fryer that uses low oil and is dishwasher safe.

-I’ll tell you what, if I would have found this fryer years ago, I probably would have fried more food on occasion.
-I’m not huge on fried food, but it sure does taste good and my family LOVES it.
+Friends, if I had found this fryer years ago, I probably would have fried more food on more occasions.
+I'm not huge on fried food, but it sure does taste good and my family LOVES it.

 Between fried pickles and Fried Mozzarella Cheese Sticks, you better believe we get our money's worth out of our fryer.